apache/skywalking-website/content/blog/2024-05-13-skywalking-10-release/index.md

 and Apache ActiveMQ Classic.
 Support for Multiple Labels Names enhances flexibility in metrics analysis, while enhanced exporting and querying capabilities streamline data dissemination and processing.

-This release blog briefly introduces these new features and Enhancements as well as some other notable changes.
+This release blog briefly introduces these new features and enhancements as well as some other notable changes.

 ## Layer and Service Hierarchy
 `Layer` concept was introduced in SkyWalking 9.0.0, it represents an abstract framework in computer science,